deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Whatever happens, you won’t be paying a cent.
 If we can, we’ll see what we can do about bringing all the people who wind up sharing the property around the table to sell it back to you.
 Though, it’ll be up to you to negotiate a price and sort out your finances.
 If you look at the salaries you’ll be receiving, however…" all three of them flipped through and found it.
 Xiù’s jaw dropped, Allison arched an eyebrow, and both of Julian’s eyebrows migrated north and hid under his fringe.
 “I think you’ll agree you shouldn’t have trouble there.”

-"This is... very generous."
+"This is...very generous."
 Allison mused.
 “What’s the catch?”

 "There are a couple."
 Kevin admitted.
 “First catch is, it’s dangerous work.
 Half the crews we sent out never came back.
 Now, the three of you have already *been* out there and come back.
 You know how it works out there, you’ve got the skills and experience, and the ships we’re making now are are way better than the first generation.”
 He paused and shrugged slightly.
 “But there ain’t no such thing as safe.”